ganeshrvel/openmtp/README.md

 ### System Requirements and Support

-- To support macOS version below Big Sur the Kalam kernel needs to be compiled on an older macOS machine every time there is an update, which is practically very difficult
+- To support macOS version below Big Sur the Kalam Kernel needs to be compiled on an older macOS machine every time there is an update, which is practically very difficult
 - Only the latest 3 versions of macOS will receive the `Kalam` Kernel updates, which include new device support, fixes, and stability improvements. macOS Big Sur (11.0) or above will receive the above-mentioned updates
 - We have now officially retired the support for `Kalam` Kernel on macOS 10.13 (OS X High Sierra) and lower.
 Only the "Legacy" MTP mode will continue working on these outdated machines.
 - We will continue releasing the updates for both `Intel` and `ARM64` machines